Near-Optimal Algorithm for Directed Expander Decompositions: Abstract

 \section{Abstract}

 In this work, we present the first algorithm to compute expander decompositions in an $m$-edge \emph{directed} graph with near-optimal time $\tilde{O}(m)$\footnote{In this article, we use $\tilde{O}(\cdot)$ notation to suppress factors logarithmic in $m$, i.e. $O(m \log^c m) = \tilde{O}(m)$ for every constant $c > 0$.}.
 Further, our algorithm can maintain such a decomposition in a dynamic graph and again obtains near-optimal update times.
 Our result improves over previous algorithms \cite{bernstein2020deterministic, hua2023maintaining} that only obtained algorithms optimal up to subpolynomial factors.
-At the same time, our algorithm is much simpler and more accessible than previous work.

 In order to obtain our new algorithm, we present a new push-pull-relabel flow framework that generalizes the classic push-relabel flow algorithm \cite{goldberg1988new} which was later dynamized for computing expander decompositions in \emph{undirected} graphs \cite{henzinger2020local, saranurak2019expander}.
 We then show that the flow problems formulated in recent work \cite{hua2023maintaining} to decompose directed graphs can be solved much more efficiently in the push-pull-relabel flow framework.